 Everywhere!
 I'm inspired daily through what my friends are doing.
 I'm lucky enough to have a great group of friends who are always hustling and dreaming up new ideas.
 This motivates and inspires me.

 In addition, it's personally the more established commercial photographers that I'm always drawn to.
 This is probably because they seem to be at my end goal.
 They're clean, every detail is thought through, and they come with a vision that is executed perfectly.
 I tend to shoot more on the fly so it's important for me to remind myself to slow down and think about all aspects of the photo that I'm trying to create.
-If you're looking for specific names, photographers like Guy Aroch, Jeff Stockwell, Art Streiber, and Kent Hermann, never cease to amaze me.
+If you're looking for specific names, photographers like Dean Bradshaw, Nicholas Maggio, Jeff Stockwell and Lachlan Bailey, never cease to amaze me.

 What's in your camera bag?